Ed Hervey

-Edward Hervey (born May 4, 1973) is a former professional Canadian football wide receiver and currently an assistant general manager for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He played in the CFL for the Edmonton Eskimos for eight years and also served as general manager of the Eskimos from 2013 through 2016, winning the 103rd Grey Cup to conclude the 2015 CFL season.
-He was later the general manager for the BC Lions from 2017 to 2020.
-He played college football at the University of Southern California.
+Edward Hervey (born May 4, 1973) is an American professional football executive and former player who is the general manager for the Edmonton Elks of the Canadian Football League (CFL).
+He played as a wide receiver in the CFL for the Edmonton Eskimos for eight years and also served as general manager of the Eskimos from 2013 through 2016, winning the 103rd Grey Cup to conclude the 2015 CFL season.
+He was later the general manager for the BC Lions from 2017 to 2020 and for the Hamilton Tiger-Cats in 2024.
+He played college football for the USC Trojans.

-High School and College
+Early life

 Hervey attended Compton High School, where he played as a quarterback and wide receiver.
 He was selected to the All-Moore League team as a senior.
 In track, he helped the school win the California state 4 × 400 metres relay competition.

+College career

 He moved on to Pasadena City College, where he played as a quarterback.
 As a freshman, he posted 12-of-28 completion for 116 yards and one touchdown, while rushing for 137 yards on 26 carries.

-Hervey became a starter in 1992, registering 78-of-143 completions for 919 passing yards, 3 passing touchdowns, 791 rushing yards on 169 carries and 8 rushing touchdowns on his way to a 10-1 record.
-He was named the MVP of the Rose City Classic Bowl, as he ran for one touchdown and passed for another in a 28-27 win over the College of the Desert.
+Hervey became a starter in 1992, registering 78-of-143 completions for 919 passing yards, 3 passing touchdowns, 791 rushing yards on 169 carries and 8 rushing touchdowns on his way to a 10–1 record.
+He was named the MVP of the Rose City Classic Bowl, as he ran for one touchdown and passed for another in a 28–27 win over the College of the Desert.
 He also received Junior College All-State and All-Mission Conference honors.